devmaster79/kyc.strongnode.io/README.md

     AWS_REGION =
     AWS_LOCALSTACK_URL = http://localhost:4566          // used for localhost development
     HOST = localhost
-    DB_USER =
+	HOSTNAME_KYC = localhost:8000        // this var is being used for creating links that are beign sent via emails DB_USER =
     DB_PASSWORD =
     DB_NAME = kyc_db